forthright/ferret/docs/start.md

 ## Installation

 The recommended way to install and update Ferret is through your favourite OS's package manager.
-Many GNU/Linux distros and package formats are supported, along with Windows and MacOS.
+Many Linux distros and package formats are supported, along with Windows and macOS.

 ### Package Manager

-#### MacOS
+#### macOS

 Using [Homebrew](https://brew.sh):